Cogosense/LicensedContractorDemo/README.md

 ## Design

-The design users 4 concepts:
+The design uses 4 concepts:

 1. The publisher
 2. The attribute Set